Rather than keep an aging monolith up and running, Vodafone took the opportunity to re-architect their legacy system as containerized microservices.

 Vodafone Group Services were struggling with an old, monolithic platform that had incurred high levels of complexity and interdependency in addition to a substantial upgrade deficit.
 As a result, they could no longer continue to maintain it without operational and security risks.
 They needed to start fresh with new technology.

-Giant Swarm provided a highly automated control plane to manage Kubernetes and the cloud-native stack.
+Giant Swarm provided a highly automated management cluster to manage Kubernetes and the cloud-native stack.
 This product comes wrapped in a service that increased Vodafone’s peace of mind while adopting moving to the cloud.
 The partnership with Giant Swarm eased the ramp up of the cloud-native architecture.
 There was available portability with no lock-in, providing an easy pivot in case of failure.
 This safe starting point enabled Vodafone to take the leap into a microservices architecture.
 It also eliminated the challenges of running on an environment that was not well-known to the Vodafone staff.

 Partnering with Giant Swarm, Vodafone Group Services GmbH has created a blueprint for building and maintaining cloud-native projects.
 This blueprint is now being adopted throughout Vodafone Group, especially with Kubernetes projects that are moving from the experimental phase to production.